AdhirKirtikar/IMDb-MongoDb/README.md

 - I had to learn routing in Node.js Express and how to build a docker image which ran the app successfully, especially building the image with GitHub Actions and storing the connection string details in .env file inside the image.
 - Creating the Kubernetes cluster in Civo was very easy and intuitive, with various applications automatically installed, configured and ready for use like ArgoCD, Kubernetes Dashboard, Traefik etc, so not much challenges faced for using Civo!
 - Configuring ArgoCD with Helm charts was easy as well.
+- The MongoDB dataset was connecting without any issues from my local development environment, but having connectivity issues from Civo deployment.
+Added firewall rules to allow port 27017 for MongoDB, changed connection string options, added multi region replica set which contains 3 electable nodes for high availability in US East region and 9 read only nodes all over the world.

 ## Accomplishments that I'm proud of
 Fully automated CI/CD: